Hiking & Biking Trails in Carmel

 450 Meadow Lane, Carmel

-This trail, at just over two miles long, winds around a picturesque pond that is annually stocked with catfish, sunfish and trout.
-The park which surrounds this trail, has plenty of greenspace, courts, and a playground. (currently closed with expected improvements completed in 2021)
+This 1.2-mile trail winds around a picturesque pond that is annually stocked with catfish, sunfish, and trout.
+The park which surrounds this trail has plenty of green space, sports courts, and a playground.

 Interurban Trail